 What Can I Serve with Greek Penne Pasta?

 Since there’s already an element of dill and cucumber in the sauce, I recommend a light cucumber and red onion salad and perhaps some kalamata olives, dolmas or pita bread.
+This would also go great with Mediterranean Lamb Loins.

 - 1 lb. penne rigate pasta